EhsanPatel/GrantPatelJetpackJoyride/README.md

 # GrantPatelJetpackJoyride
-A recreation of the original Jetpack Joyride app
+A recreation of the original Jetpack Joyride app for the ICS4U course